-Many of Lesotho’s 2.2 million people live in remote villages that are hours away from the nearest health facility.
-They take long treks or costly taxi rides to access care, often traveling over steep slopes, across rough terrain and through harsh weather, even snow, in the only country in the world with an elevation entirely above 1,000 meters.
+In Lesotho, a mountainous nation surrounded by South Africa, the challenges to providing high-quality health care are significant.
+In addition to facing some of the highest HIV and tuberculosis rates in the world, many of Lesotho’s 2.2 million people live in remote villages that are hours away from the nearest health facility.
+They take long treks or costly taxi rides to access care, often traveling over steep slopes, across rough terrain, and through harsh weather, in the only country in the world with an elevation entirely above 1,000 meters.